Alex-Shen1121/Alex-Shen1121.github.io/content/authors/admin/_index.md

 # Highlight the author in author lists? (true/false)
 highlight_name: true
 ---
 Shen Chenyu is a master of science student in computer science in CUHK, before that, he received a bachelor degree in Shenzhen Univeristy.
-Her research interests include software development, artificial intelligence and Data Science.
+His research interests include software development, artificial intelligence and Data Science.
 {style="text-align: justify;"}